Battle of Blenheim: Breakthrough

-By 16:00, with large parts of the Franco-Bavarian army besieged in Blenheim and Oberglau, the Allied centre of 81 squadrons (nine squadrons had been transferred from Cutts' column) supported by 18 battalions was firmly planted amidst the French line of 64 squadrons and nine battalions of raw recruits.
-There was now a pause in the battle: Marlborough wanted to attack simultaneously along the whole front, and Prince Eugene, after his second repulse, needed time to reorganise.
+By 16:00, with large parts of the Franco-Bavarian army besieged in Blenheim and Oberglau, the Allied center of 81 squadrons (nine squadrons had been transferred from Cutts' column) supported by 18 battalions was firmly planted amidst the French line of 64 squadrons and nine battalions of raw recruits.
+There was now a pause in the battle: Marlborough wanted to attack simultaneously along the whole front, and Prince Eugene, after his second repulse, needed time to reorganize.

 By just after 17:00 all was ready along the Allied front.
 Marlborough's two lines of cavalry had now moved to the front of his line of battle, with the two supporting lines of infantry behind them.
 Mérode-Westerloo attempted to extricate some French infantry crowded into Blenheim, but Clérambault ordered the troops back into the village.
 The French cavalry exerted themselves once more against the Allied first line – Lumley's English and Scots on the Allied left, and Reinhard Vincent Graf von Hompesch's Dutch and German squadrons on the Allied right.
 Tallard's squadrons, which lacked infantry support and were tired, managed to push the Allied first line back to their infantry support.
 With the battle still not won, Marlborough had to rebuke one of his cavalry officers who was attempting to leave the field – "Sir, you are under a mistake, the enemy lies that way ..."
-Marlborough commanded the second Allied line, under Cuno Josua von Bülow and Friedrich Johann von Bothmer, to move forward, and, driving through the centre, the Allies finally routed Tallard's tired cavalry.
+Marlborough commanded the second Allied line, under Cuno Josua von Bülow and Friedrich Johann von Bothmer, to move forward, and, driving through the center, the Allies finally routed Tallard's tired cavalry.
 The Prussian Life Dragoons' Colonel, Ludwig von Blumenthal, and his second in command, Lieutenant Colonel von Hacke, fell next to each other, but the charge succeeded.
 With their cavalry in headlong flight, the remaining nine French infantry battalions fought with desperate valour, trying to form a square, but they were overwhelmed by Blood's close-range artillery and platoon fire.
 Mérode-Westerloo later wrote – "[They] died to a man where they stood, stationed right out in the open plain – supported by nobody."